Pelosi Remarks at 9/11 Remembrance Ceremony

-Washington, D.C.- Speaker Nancy Pelosi and other Congressional leaders delivered remarks at the September 11th Remembrance Ceremony today on the West Front steps of the Capitol to honor those who lost their lives in the attacks of September 11, 2001.
-Below are the Speaker's remarks:
+Washington, D.C.– Speaker Nancy Pelosi delivered remarks at the September 11th Remembrance Ceremony tonight on the steps of the Capitol to honor those who lost their lives in the attacks of September 11, 2001.
+Below are her remarks: